ambientsprotocol/ambc/README.md

 > Compile your code into something that "speaks" Ambients

+## Background

+[Ambients](https://ambients.org) is a protocol for distributed computation.
+It allows you to request and execute computation as easily as you can data inside OrbitDB.
+Think of it like AWS Lambda or Azure Cloud functions, but on a decentralized peer-to-peer network.

+The protocol also includes guarantees as to the verfiability and safety of the code, all without a blockchain.

 ## Description

-[Ambients](https://ambients.org) is a protocol for distributed computation.
-It has two main functions:
+A working implementation of the Ambients protocol has two main functions:

 1. Compile source language code into "byecode" DAG, and store it in a distributed, peer-to-peer network.
 2. Retrieve the DAG from said network and safely + verfiably execute the code.